The Color Wheel

 - Warm colors advance (appear closer), grab attention, create energy

-- Cool colors recede (appear farther), create calm, feel trustworthy
+- Cool colors recede (appear farther), feel calm and trustworthy

 - Mix both for balanced designs